-The best sippy cups are those without valves.
+The best sippy cups for teeth are those without valves.
 These provide a slotted opening which limits liquid flow and requires your child to sip instead of suck.
 Consider choosing one with two handles to make grasping it easier.
 And don't be afraid to let your baby test drive a few different sippy cups to find the right one.

 Sipping With Success

 Most babies don't go from nursing or bottle feeding to drinking from a cup overnight.
 Sippy cups are intended to be used temporarily while your child learns how to sip.
 During this transition, there are a few things you can do to protect your little one's pearly whites from potential sippy cup side effects:

 Use sippy cups only at meal or snack time.
 Saliva production increases during a meal.
 This helps neutralize acid production and rinses food particles from your child's mouth.